marq4/PythonChallenges4DevOpsInterview/README.md

 # Python challenges for the DevOps interview

 Forget about Leetcode and complex algorithms, for DevOps we only need to complete simple tasks as fast as possible.
-Practice these challenges until you can solve them all entirely from memory in less than a half hour.
+Practice these challenges until you can solve them all entirely from memory in less than an hour.

 * 01: Display bottom of log file.
 * 02: Get the most popular URL from a remote log file.